All in One (Karen Clark Sheard album)

 The album's lead single - "Prayed Up" - peaked at #9 on the U.S. Billboard Gospel Songs chart and spent over 32 weeks on the chart.

-The album's Second Single He Knows (feat.
-Dorinda Clark- Cole) has currently peaked at #15 on the U.S. Billboard Gospel Songs chart.
-The album sold moderately well but still did not match its predecessor Finally Karen, which is Sheard's largest selling album to date.
+The album's second single - "He Knows," featuring Dorinda Clark-Cole - peaked at #15 on the U.S. Billboard Gospel Songs chart.
+The album sold moderately well but still did not match Sheard's largest selling album to date, Finally Karen.
 However, All in One received positive reviews from critics and gathered Grammy, Stellar, Dove, and BET Award nominations and remained a top seller on Billboard's Gospel Charts.